 The process begins with an interview, followed by a visit to the home by a board-certified behavior analyst (BCBA) who conducts an assessment and develops a treatment plan for the child.
 Next, a registered behavior technician (RBT) implements the treatment plan in the home setting, providing ABA therapy 4-30 hours per week.
 The BCBA supervises the RBT, observes some of the home sessions (either in person or via telehealth), and offers feedback.
 The child’s progress is measured and reassessed.
 If necessary, goals are adjusted depending on the child’s needs.

 ABA therapy is covered by private insurance carriers: Aetna, Blue Cross Blue Shield of Illinois (BCBSIL), Cigna, and Optum (UnitedHealth Group).
-Sign up for services or contact Danielle Walters at email@example.com.
+Sign up for services or contact Jacqueline Weems at firstname.lastname@example.org.